xmen4u/detour/README.md

 Used technologies: html5, css3, jquery, grunt.js, bower.js, google maps v3 api
+using haversine metric, could have used manhattan distance as well for that matter :)

 it requires a Google maps api v3 API key [main.js]